kylekrause3/LearnOpenGL/README.md

 - put *glad.c* into the ./LearnOpenGL/src/ folder if it doesn't already exist.

 https://freetype.org/
-- Compile with CMake, build with Visual Studio
+- compile with CMake, build with Visual Studio
 - put the [freetype]/include/freetype/ folder in the project ./include/ folder
 - put *ft2build.h* in the ./include/ folder
 -   "Due to how FreeType is developed (at least at the time of this writing), you cannot put their header files in a new directory; they should be located at the root of your include directories."
 - put *freetype.lib* in the ./lib/ folder

 https://assimp.org/
+- put the raw includes/assimp/ (the folder with all of the header .hpp files) folder in in the ./includes/ folder
-- Compile with CMake, build with Visual Studio
+- compile with CMake, build with Visual Studio
 - put *assimp-vc143-mtd.lib* in the ./lib/ folder
 - put *assimp-vc143-mtd.dll* in the ./LearnOpenGL/ folder

 https://glm.g-truc.net/0.9.9/
 - **do not build**
-- Copy the glm/glm/ folder into ./include/ (the folder with all of the header .hpp files)
+- put glm/glm/ (the folder with all of the header .hpp files) into ./include/